High yield value investing

 We think investors persistently undervalue companies with genuine predictability.Nick Train, Finsbury Growth and Income Trust manager

 When I invest in a company my hope is that it can continue to grow far into the future, and while the future is always unknowable to some extent, we can at least try to glimpse into the future by looking at the past.

-We began this process last month by calculating a company’s Growth Rate, based on the assumption that companies which have grown in the past are more likely to grow in the future.
+We began this process last week by calculating a company’s Growth Rate, based on the assumption that companies which have grown faster than inflation in the past are more likely to do so in the future.

 Measuring growth consistency

-One way to measure the consistency of a company’s growth is to measure how frequently a particular factor increases over set period of time.
-We can easily apply that thinking to the factors we’ve already looked at, namely revenues, capital employed and dividends per share.
+One way to measure the consistency of a company’s growth is to measure how frequently some key factor increase over a period of time.
+For me the key growth factors are capital employed, revenues, earnings and dividends per share.

-In my experience though, capital employed tends to increase quite consistently for most companies, or at least for growing companies, so there isn’t much difference between the consistency of capital employed growth from one company to the next, so in my initial analysis I’ll just focus on revenue, earnings and dividend growth consistency.
+In my experience though, capital employed tends to increase quite consistently for most companies.
+This means there isn’t much difference between the consistency of capital employed growth from one company to the next, so in my initial analysis I’ll just focus on revenue, earnings and dividend growth consistency.

-As you might expect, I have some rules of thumb which help me avoid companies with relatively inconsistent growth:
+As you might expect, I have a rule of thumb which help me avoid companies with relatively inconsistent growth:

 Growth consistency rules of thumb

-As with most things, these rules of thumb may require some judgement.
-I might still invest in a company where earnings go down as often as they go up, as long as there is a clear upward trend over time across revenues, earnings and dividends (and preferably capital employed too).
+As usual, this rule of thumb requires some judgement.
+For example, I might still invest in a company where earnings go down as often as they go up, as long as there is a clear upward trend over time across revenues, earnings and dividends (and preferably capital employed too).

-However, I’m unlikely to invest in a company if its earnings have declined for five or six years in a row.
+However, I’m unlikely to invest in a company if its revenues or earnings have declined for five or six years in a row.

 Let’s work through a quick example of how to calculate growth consistency, after which we’ll take a look at growth sustainability.